Innovation output

 - How has the adoption of OS resources impacted the innovative capabilities of your organisation?

-When conducting such a survey, it has to be acknowledged that some issues might arise.
+While surveys can provide valuable insights, several challenges must be considered.
 In the first place, there is a risk of overestimating or underestimating the role of OS input if not all research inputs contributing to the innovation outputs are thoroughly investigated.
 This can also be related to the temporal dimension.
 Assessing the actual impact of OS on innovation output development in a single survey may be difficult, as the materialisation of impact may not be immediate, and follow-ups might be necessary.

 - Analysis of patents’ data.

-(1) Identification of the inputs
+(1) Definition of the search strategy

 (3) Analysis of patents’ data